AmanagantiTejasri/L1_Cache_Controller/README.md

 It handles CPU read/write requests, detects cache hits/misses and controls data transfer between the cache and main memory.
 ## Project Details
 Implemented an L1 Cache Controller using Verilog HDL.
-The controller logic is designed as Finite State Machine (FSM) to handle CPU requests,cache hit/miss detection,cache refill, write-back and responding to CPU operations.
+The controller logic is designed using Finite State Machine (FSM) to handle CPU requests,cache hit/miss detection,cache refill, write-back and responding to CPU operations.